WSU-kduncan/3120-cicd-woods2452/REACME-CD.md

 ## Part 1 - Semantic Versioning
 ### Documentation
 - How to generate a `tag` in `git` / GitHub
-    1. Identify the commit hash that you want to tag using the `git log` command.
+    1. Use `git commit` to commit an update to GitHub.
-    2. Run the following command to create a new tag for the identified commit: `git tag -a tag-name commit-hash -m "tag message"`
+    2. Run the following command to create a new tag for the identified commit: `git tag -a v*.*.*`
-    3. Push the new tag to the remote repository on Github by running the following command: `git push origin tag-name`
+    3. Push the new tag to Github by running the following command: `git push origin v*.*.*`
 - Behavior of GitHub workflow
     - what does it do and when
+        - When pushing a tag (`git push --tags`), three new images are pushed to Dockerhub.
+These three images include a MAJOR version, MAJOR.MINOR version, and a LATEST version.
 - [Link to Docker Hub repository](https://hub.docker.com/repository/docker/woods245/ceg3120proj4/general)

 ### Resources